Sudarshan Yellamaraju betting profile: Sony Open in Hawaii - PGA TOUR

 Yellamaraju's recent performances

-- His best finish over his last ten appearances came at the RBC Canadian Open, where he missed the cut with a score of 3-over.
+- Yellamaraju's best finish over his last ten appearances came at the RBC Canadian Open, where he missed the cut with a score of 3-over.

-- Yellamaraju has an average of -0.041 Strokes Gained: Off-the-Tee in his past five tournaments.
+- He has an average of -0.041 Strokes Gained: Off-the-Tee in his past five tournaments.

+- Yellamaraju has an average of -0.116 Strokes Gained: Approach the Green in his past five tournaments.

 - He has an average of -0.288 Strokes Gained: Putting in his past five tournaments.